Contact the GG Archives

 Great leaders in church and state rallied about Mr. Gladstone, and no one wrote on behalf of the persecuted Bulgarian Christians more earnestly and brilliantly than W. T. Stead.
 His work brought him recognition, and he was regarded as a man with a future.

-Mr. Stead on Vacation at Hayling Island
+Mr. Stead is on Vacation at Hayling Island.

 Mr. Stead in Constantinople last autumn (1911)

 Mr. Stead in Constantinople last autumn (1911).
-The American Review of Reviews (June 1912) p.
-694. GGA Image ID # 10578ef086
+The American Review of Reviews, June 1912.
+GGA Image ID # 10578ef086

 Meanwhile, Mr. Stead had established interviewing as a feature of London journalism, and he was the most remarkable interviewer yet produced by the modern newspaper.
-His interest was so intense, his intelligence so alert, and his memory so remarkable, that he could transmute a conversation in which no notes were taken into an extended report of almost flawless accuracy.
+His interest was so intense, his intelligence so alert, and his memory so impressive that he could transmute a conversation in which no notes were taken into an extended report of almost flawless accuracy.

 As an illustration of his methods at that time, a personal incident may be related.
-The present writer, then a young Western editor, had been spending the greater part of the year 1888 in England, where his opportunities for observation and study had been due in large part to the friendship of Mr. Bryce—then in Parliament and now ambassador at Washington—and the late Sir Percy Bunting, editor of the Contemporary Review.
+The present writer, then a young Western editor, had been spending the more significant part of the year 1888 in England, where his opportunities for observation and study had been due in large part to the friendship of Mr. Bryce—then in Parliament and now ambassador at Washington—and the late Sir Percy Bunting, editor of the Contemporary Review.

-After dinner, he led the visitor into a narration of what had seemed novel and important to an American familiar with the problems of American cities in the new undertakings that were transforming Glasgow.
+After dinner, he led the visitor into a narration of what had seemed novel and vital to an American familiar with the problems of American cities in the new undertakings that were transforming Glasgow.

 Mr. Stead in the Early Days of the London 'Review of Reviews.'

 Mr. Stead in the Early Days of the London 'Review of Reviews.'
-The American Review of Reviews (June 1912) p.
-690. GGA Image ID # 1055d2a425
+The American Review of Reviews, June 1912.
+GGA Image ID # 1055d2a425

 Mr. Stead had never crossed the Atlantic until, in the autumn of 1893, he accepted an urgent invitation from his American colleague to come as his guest and see the great exposition at Chicago in its closing days.

 William Thomas Stead, Editor of the English 'Review of Reviews.'
+Mr. Stead was on board the ill-fated Titanic and was not reported among the rescued.

 The plan had appealed strongly to many people in Chicago who were anxious to have the exposition year followed by a well-considered and permanent program for social and moral progress.